Yuval Noah Harari: Personal life

-Harari is gay, and in 2002 met his husband Itzik Yahav.
+Harari met his husband-to-be, Itzik Yahav, in 2002.
 Yahav has also been Harari's personal manager.
 They married in a civil ceremony in Toronto, Canada, because Israel recognises civil marriages (same sex or opposite sex) only if conducted abroad, and no recognised religious institution in Israel arranges same-sex marriages.
 He lives in a middle-class suburb of Tel Aviv.

-Though he is an atheist, Harari has practiced Vipassana meditation since 2000 and said that it "transformed" his life.
-As of 2017 he practised for two hours every day (one hour each at the start and end of his work day); every year undertook a meditation retreat of 30 days or longer, in silence and with no books or social media; and is an assistant meditation teacher.
+Harari is an atheist.
+He has practised Vipassana meditation since 2000 and said that it "transformed" his life.
+As of 2017, he practised for two hours every day (one hour each at the start and end of his work day); every year undertook a meditation retreat of 30 days or longer, in silence and with no books or social media; and is an assistant meditation teacher.
 He dedicated Homo Deus to "my teacher, S. N. Goenka, who lovingly taught me important things", and said "I could not have written this book without the focus, peace and insight gained from practising Vipassana for fifteen years."
 He also regards meditation as a way to research.

 Harari is a vegan and says this resulted from his research, including his view that the foundation of the dairy industry is breaking the bond between mother cow and calf.
 As of May 2021, Harari did not have a smartphone, but in an interview in October 2023, he explained that he owned a smartphone only for use in travel and emergencies.

 During the COVID-19 pandemic, following the then United States President Donald Trump's cut to WHO funding, Harari announced that he and his husband would donate $1 million to the WHO through Sapienship, their social impact company.

 Harari is among the critics of Israeli Prime Minister Benjamin Netanyahu, and is specifically opposed to the judicial reform plans of the thirty-seventh government of Israel.
 In a conversation with Lex Fridman in 2023 he said: "...
 And now the Netanyahu government is trying to neutralize, or take over, the supreme court, and they've already prepared a long list of laws – they already talk about it – that will be passed the moment that this last check on the power is gone, they are openly trying to gain unlimited power".